MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 * Supports the most common canvas controls and custom pro-dev components.
 For more information on what is available, see [Design a custom page for your model-driven app](design-page-for-model-app.md)

 * Makers need to share custom pages to allow another maker to make changes.
 This is a different behavior than the typical model components.
+If a custom page can not be shared from solution explorer, open the environment in Power Platform admin center and then open Resources > Power Apps > Page > Share.

 ## End User Related Issues